 Grades 3 – 4 25 AR points needed

 Grades 5 – 6 50 AR points needed

-Student achievement in AR is honored at the year-end Lower School and Early Middle School Honors Assemblies.
-Students who earn over 300 AR points in single year will have a book dedicated in their name donated to the school libraries.
+Student achievement in AR is recognized at the year-end Honors Assemblies.
+Each student who earns over 300 AR points in single year will have a book dedicated in his or her name donated to the school libraries.